eulerto/pgquarrel/README.md

 It could work with different PostgreSQL versions.
 The generated file could not work as expected if the *to* PostgreSQL version is greater than *from* PostgreSQL version.
 That's because the tool could generate commands that does not exist in a prior PostgreSQL version.

 It works with different operating systems.
-It was tested on Linux.
+It was tested on Linux and FreeBSD.
 I didn't try Windows yet.

 Installation
 ============